 - Football/Clutch: (chair) Also very similar to the cradle position, but for this one, the baby should be under your arm (the same side as the breast you feed on).
 Pillows should support the baby’s weight.

-See our first source (La Leche League) for more complete information on breastfeeding positions.
+La Leche League provides more complete information on breastfeeding positions.